ZQFORWARD/ZQFORWARD.github.io/index.md

 3. Cough Recognition Based on Mel-Spectrogram and Convolutional Neural Network. <https://www.frontiersin.org/articles/10.3389/frobt.2021.580080/full>
 4. A Survey of the Development of Wearable Devices.
 5. A Novel Pose Estimation Method of Object in Robotic Manipulation Using Vision-Based Tactile Sensor.

+### Participate in publishing books
+1. Wearable Technology for Robotic Manipulation and Learning, Springer

 ### ResearchGate HomePage
 Quan Zhou <https://www.researchgate.net/profile/Quan-Zhou-50>